 St. Andrew’s teachers are generous and available for extra help during the course of the academic year.
 In some instances, students benefit from additional support and structure.
 The Dean of Studies and the Director of Academic Support work with advisors and academic advisors to help address academic or organizational concerns.
 School consulting psychologist Dr. Dahra Jackson Williams also provides expertise with both evaluation and effective learning strategies.

-These recommendations will be reviewed by the Dean of Studies and by members of the Academic Support group, including the Director of Academic Support, Director of Counseling and Director of Testing to help guide teachers.
-The School’s consulting psychologist may review the evaluation and offer guidance in creation of the student’s learning plan and as to how and whether the requests for accommodations may be implemented by the School.
+These recommendations will be reviewed by the Dean of Studies and by members of the Academic Support group, including the Director of Academic Support, Dean of Counseling, and Director of Testing to help guide teachers.
+The School’s consulting psychologist may review the evaluation and offer guidance in the creation of the student’s learning plan and as to how and whether the requests for accommodations may be implemented by the School.

 A learning plan and any instructions regarding the evaluation and approved accommodations will be provided by the Dean of Studies to all faculty who teach or advise the student.